PoinT GOResearch

 Daily Step Count and Health Outcomes: Is 10,000 Necessary?

-Large cohort studies on step count relationships with mortality, cardiovascular and metabolic health.
+Large cohort data on step count thresholds for mortality, cardiovascular risk, and metabolic health.
+How many steps athletes and general adults actually need.

 Daily Step Count and Health Outcomes: Is 10,000 Necessary?